 The Laura Biagiotti brand has always given an image of elegance and lightness, suggesting a linear design, a choice of pale and embracing textile and the use of innovative materials.
-The project by Studio Lococo rooted into the recurring brand elements, using its typical white colour in different ways and weavings.
+The project by Studio Lococo rooted in the recurring brand elements, using its typical white colour in different ways and weavings.

-In this store every surface is candid, from the glossy floor to the fake ceiling characterized by light cuts, from the white plaster walls to the ones that were covered with back-painted glass.
+In this store, every surface is candid, from the glossy floor to the fake ceiling characterized by light cuts, from the white plaster walls to the ones that were covered with back-painted glass.
 The place looks like one fluid space flooded with light and rich in glares of different and continuous variations, according to the time of the day.
-The place is emphasized by several scenic elements, such as the mirrors in the transit passages that spread the light and show unusual point of views, or the back-painted walls that hold ultra-thin screens with running-in-loop images of fashion shows.
+The place is emphasized by several scenic elements, such as the mirrors in the transit passages that spread the light and show an unusual point of view or the back-painted walls that hold ultra-thin screens with running-in-loop images of fashion shows.

 Photo credit: Zeno Colantoni